 The Fox family took our first ‘big’ family vacation to Legoland, Florida.
 We decided since we are done having kids, Lord willing, and the youngest is potty trained, we will take on the next step and try our hand at a big vacation.
+Although we were very apprehensive of travelling with kids, we did it anyway!
 We have been so excited about this adventure, but want things to be as fun, easy and smooth as possible.
-I knew I needed to get the kids their own backpack style carry on’s for the airplane.
+There are so many places I want to visit but I just need to start with small trips, to get the kids used to travelling.
+I really want to visit the Holiday Inn Express hotel in Grapevine TX after one of my friends visited and told me how good it was but I might wait until the kids are a bit older.
+To make travelling to Florida a bit easier, I knew I needed to get the kids their own backpack style carry on’s for the airplane.

 While at the airport we have decided to take our car seats.
 We want to watch them being put on the plane (making sure they are really on the plane and not getting tossed around and possibly damaging the seats integrity).
 We will also need to have hands on our own carry on’s and the 2 kids, so our hands were gonna be full.
 We needed to ensure that the kids could comfortably carry their carry on’s without any issues.
 When we got our Deuter Kikki backpacks we just knew that things were going to go smoothly.